 Printed customised clothing and accessories are a popular choice for marketers and retail brands who are looking to communicate a message or identity.

-With choices of garments and production methods dictated by material, quantity,
+With choices of garments and production methods dictated by material, quantity, number of colours, turn around and budget, it can be overwhelming.

 Traditional methods of garment production include transfer printing, screen printing, cad cut vinyl and embroidery, all of which have their own pro’s and cons.